shashank2805/venice/README.md

 Overview
 ====================================================================================================================

-<p align="justify">This is a repository for VENICE, a resource provisioning module for virutal data centers.
+<p align="justify">This is a repository for VENICE, a resource provisioning module for virtual data centers.
 This is an onging research project of the SAVI research group at University of Waterloo.</p>

 Team
 ====================================================================================================================